ossf/scorecard/config/README.md

-# Maintainers Annotation
+# Maintainers Annotations

-Maintainers Annotation is an experimental feature to let maintainers add annotations to Scorecard checks.
+Maintainers Annotations is an experimental feature to let maintainers add annotations to Scorecard checks.

-## Showing Maintainers Annotation
+## Showing Maintainers Annotations

-To see maintainers annotations for each check on Scorecard results, use the `--show-ma` option.
+To see the maintainers annotations for each check on Scorecard results, use the `--show-annotations` option.

 ## Adding Annotations